nottrobin/maas-docs/en/installconfig-iso-install.md

 controller and register it with an existing region controller.
 Therefore, *an existing region controller is a requirement* for this option to succeed.

-!!!
-Note:
+[note]
 Using the ISO to install a rack controller is typically used to install an extra rack controller since the recommended starting design is to co-locate the rack controller with the region controller.
+[/note]

 Each of these two options will add extra dialog boxes to the generic Ubuntu Server install procedure.
 This page covers these extra dialogs only.
 See the